 Additionally, if a defendant is convicted for failure to have car insurance, Utah’s Department of Public Safety (DPS) has the authority to suspend the driver’s license of the defendant.
 A suspended driver’s license in Utah may not be reinstated by the DPS until the driver provides proof of insurance and pays a $100 reinstatement fee.

 Once a defendant is convicted for driving without insurance, the DPS can supervise the defendant for a period of three years.
 If a defendant does not maintain their car insurance during this three-year span, they will have to surrender their license to DPS when their insurance lapses.

 It is important to note that Utah also offers compensatory service for Class B misdemeanors.
 This means that if given the option, a defendant can work for a state agency, nonprofit organization, or another approved organization in order to pay off their criminal fine.
 Alternative programs like this are typically offered to first- or second-time offenders.

 Work with an Experienced Salt Lake City Attorney for Driving Without Insurance You Can Trust

-If you or a family member was arrested for multiple traffic violations in Utah, including the failure to obtain vehicle insurance, contact an experienced Utah traffic violation defense attorney.
+If you or a family member was arrested for multiple traffic violations in Utah, including the failure to obtain vehicle insurance, contact an experienced Park City, UT traffic violation defense attorney.
 Criminal defense lawyer Darwin Overson has nearly two decades of legal experience litigating various complex criminal cases, and he is ready to fight for you.
 To schedule a free legal consultation to discuss your case, contact Overson Law, PLLC, at (801) 758-2287.